nubank/emidje/README.md

 Press `C-c C-j n` from a source buffer or `REPL` to run all tests related to the namespace where you are currently in.
-As `cider-test.el` does, `Emidje` employs a customizable inference logic to figure out the test namespace that correspond to the namespace where you are working on.
+As `cider-test.el` does, `Emidje` employs a customizable inference logic to figure out the test namespace that corresponds to the namespace where you are working on.
 This means that you can run all tests defined in a given namespace without switching directly to it.
 Simply press the aforementioned keys from the implementation namespace and `Emidje` will check